Rastikko/Rastikko.github.io/_posts/2017-03-02-3-tricks-and-tips-with-promises.md

 ---

-## 1 Wrap an XHR request in a promise
+## 1 Wrap a XHR request in a promise

 Sometimes can be handy to just leverage a promise instead of the callbacks that a json request might trigger.
 Here is a snnipet to dot that: